Saturday, May 2, 2026

 Not more alarm – but more guidance on specific heat consequences

 The challenge: There have long been many tools and warning systems, and with the weather apps on our smartphones, practically all of us have heat alarms.
 However, a hot day in the weather app often says little about how severe the strain actually is.
-Heat builds up in a densely built-up street, apartments heat up and the night hardly brings any cooling.
-A few kilometers further away – with more greenery, more wind and a different building style – it can be much more bearable.
-Until now, there has been a lack of information on when and where heat really becomes critical in certain service areas.
-The aim was also to find out at what temperature and for how long heat becomes dangerous.
+Heat builds up on a densely built-up street; apartments heat up, and the night brings little relief.
+Just a few kilometers further on—with more greenery, more wind, and different architecture—conditions can be significantly more bearable.
+Until now, there has been a lack of information on when and where heat becomes truly critical in specific service areas.
+Another goal was to determine at what temperature and over what duration heat becomes dangerous.

 The analyses show that employees in the care and medical sector generally feel well provided with general information – for example, about the effects of heat on the body, health and psyche.
 What is rather lacking is knowledge about how heat can affect medication.
 Do they work better or worse when it is very hot?
 It is also relevant for first aid if medication is stored in the emergency vehicle – and the vehicle is parked in the sun.
 Prof. Klimek: “Many specific influences are not immediately apparent.
 The aim is to process these effects more precisely.”